arjunrawal4/pandas-memdb/README.md

 -----------------

 # pandas-memdb
 An extension to the pandas library which will support supplying a row selection function to avoid wasting memory when only certain columns or rows are needed.
+The final ReadFast implementation is contained in the Column_Storage.ipynb notebook, and Plotting.ipynb shows results on experiments run.
+Other notebooks show previous approches with sales_data.ipynb demonstrating an approach which dynamically adjusts chunk sizing to read in variable amounts of data to consistently fully utilize avaible memory.

 # pandas: powerful Python data analysis toolkit

 <table>